nocodb/nocodb/README.md

 # Our Mission

 Our mission is to provide the most powerful no-code interface for databases that is open source to every single internet business in the world.
-This would not only democratise access to a powerful computing tool but also bring forth a billion+ people who will have radical tinkering-and-building abilities on the internet.
+This would not only democratize access to a powerful computing tool but also bring forth a billion+ people who will have radical tinkering-and-building abilities on the internet.

 # License